kicom95/Math-For-Machine-Learning/MML/Analytic Geometry.md

      * symmetric
      * triangle inequlaity

-   * Very similar and will result in *a large value for the inner product* and *a small value for the metric*
+   * Very similar X and Y will result in *a large value for the inner product* and *a small value for the metric*